To skip to our volunteer application, click here.

 Group and Corporate Volunteers

 Group and corporate volunteers provide important assistance for projects such as cleaning, cooking, special event assistance and successful donation drives.
-Corporate volunteer opportunities like our Empower Breakfasts and Scooper Hero Program are a great way to engage your employees in volunteer service.
+Corporate volunteer opportunities like our Empower Meals and Scooper Hero Program are a great way to engage your employees in volunteer service.

 Day Services Center